BalajiKs171095/mbcrump.github.io/_posts/2017-08-29-azure-tips-and-tricks-complete-list.md

 ## Intro

 As requested here is the complete list of all Azure Tips and Tricks.
 Feel free to follow me on [twitter](http://twitter.com/mbcrump) or stay tuned to this post for additional tips and tricks.
-I've also been putting together a [Twitter Moment](https://twitter.com/i/moments/875197559689560064) for those that prefer that format.

 ## The Complete List (so far!)